Texas executes inmate for the first time in nearly a year

 Jones was pronounced dead at 6:40 p.m.
 CT, according to Desel.

+"As a result of a miscommunication between officials at the Texas Department of Criminal Justice, there was never a call made to the summon the media witnesses into the unit," Desel told CNN in an email.
+"We apologize for this critical error.
+The agency is investigating to determine exactly what occurred to ensure it does not happen again," he added.

+Media members were staged across the street from the unit in advance of Jones' scheduled execution, according to Desel.

-CNN has reached out to the Texas Department of Criminal Justice.
+According to the Texas Department of Criminal Justice, the media may have five witnesses present for executions.